Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Strategy of relevant pitch angles

 As examples, in Fig.~\ref{fig_pitch}, we show the QST weight for each pitch angle $q$ for the ground states of the antiferromagnetic Heisenberg chain and the ferromagnetic Heisenberg + DM chain with $N=6$ sites, assuming ideal state preparation and measurements.
 The QST weight is evaluated using the fidelity between the exact density matrix obtained by the exact diagonalization and the one reconstructed with only a single pitch angle $q$, selected from Eq.~\eqref{pitch}.

 For the Heisenberg chain, the spin symmetry of the system leads to additional periodicity and reflection symmetries as a function of $q$.
 While this behavior is specific to this system, many important quantum states in typical quantum many-body systems exhibit similar symmetries.
-Based on this observation, it is reasonable to begin QST with $l=0$, then expand sequentially to $l=0,1$, $l=0,1,2$, and so on for such symmetric systems.
+Based on this observation, it is reasonable to begin QST with {$\{l=0\}$, then expand sequentially to $\{l=0,1,-1\}$, $\{l=0,1,-1,2,-2\}$, and so on for such symmetric systems.
+It is interesting to note that, if we also include the sets $\{0,1\},\{0,1,-1,2\}$, etc., which do not respect the symmetry, we encounter instances of non-monotonicity of fidelity and trace distance as a function of $m/d^2$.
+This indicates, to some extent unexpectedly, that the algorithm is indeed quite sensitive to whether or not the choice of $q$'s is symmetric.
+Incidentally, the above sequence of symmetric $q$-sets is used also for the reduced density matrix (see Fig.~\ref{fig_reduced}), which turns out to have an approximate inversion symmetry.}

-On the other hand, in the presence of DM interactions, the tomographically dominant pitch angle shifts to a finite $q$.
+In the presence of DM interactions, the tomographically dominant pitch angle shifts to a finite $q$.
 In this case (see Fig.~\ref{fig_pitch}'s caption for the value of the couplings), the contribution of $q = \pi/2$ (which coincides with that of $q = -\pi/2$ due to a specific symmetry) appears to be dominant.
-Consequently, starting spiral QST from pitch angles around $q = \pi/2$ represents a clever and efficient strategy in such cases.
+Consequently, starting spiral QST from pitch angles around $q = \pi/2$ represents a clever and efficient strategy in such cases, {but the question is how to add the subsequent pitch angles.
+One may choose to progressively add the adjacent ones in the following fashion: (for $N=8$) $\{l=4\}, \{4,5\}, \{4,5,3\},\{4,5,3,6\},\{4,5,3,6,2\}$, etc..
+This is reminiscent of the sequence for the Heisenberg case, with $l=4$ in the role of $l=0$.
+Hover this leads to a tomographic sequence that is worse overall compared to that in Fig.~\ref{fig_DM} (except for the first data point, as argued above).
+One possible way to effectively improve the spiral QST for the DM case even further is to modify the algorithm so that the pitch angle of the measurement operators in the $XY$ (where the spin spiral characterizing the ground state develops) is independent of those in the $YZ$ and $ZX$ plane.}